- Getting Reliable Services From The Best International Moving Companies

-We offer excellent choices for insurance coverage on all international moving services.
+We offer excellent choices for insurance coverage on all international moving companies.
 If you prefer to insure your items on your own, you may also choose to do so.
 Per rules set by the Federal Maritime Commission, all worldwide moving services originating from the U.S. must be covered by insurance.

 Are there any items I will not be allowed to bring with me?

 You can bring most household goods and personal items when you move overseas.
 There are some restrictions that most countries worldwide will have in place to deter the entry of specific items.
 These items can include: fresh foods, alcohol, religious material, firearms, ammunition, flammable materials, explosives, used automobiles, plants, building materials.